timothyhull/100daysofcode/days/_dcauto/README.md

 ```shell
 cisco-gnmi subscribe -xpath 'components/component[name="cpu0"]/cpu/utilization/state/instant' -interval 2 -mode SAMPLE -req_mode STREAM -dump_json -encoding JSON -os NX-OS -root_certificates ./gnmi.pem -auto_ssl_target_override 10.10.20.58:50051
 ```

+---

+#### :notebook:  5/13/21

+##### ACI Application Hosting

+* Download pre-built apps from https://dcappcenter.cisco.com/
+* Stateless Applications
+  * Simple HTML, CSS, or JS front-end that is run within the APIC UI.
+    * Runs as an iFrame either as its own tab or via the Apps tab
+  * State is not shared between multiple instances of the app.
+  * Commonly used for data visualization
+  * Queries the APIC using Northbound REST APIs
+* Stateful Applications
+  * Containerized Docker back-end applications.
+    * Docker runs within the APIC.
+    * Can run any language within the Docker environment.
+  * Can store state and provide both a front-end and a back-end
+    * Neither are required.
+    * If no front-end is part of the app, it is interacted with using REST APIs.
+  * Interacts with the APIC via REST APIs
+* Front-end communicates with back-end via the API Endpoint:
+  * `appcenter/vendordomain/unique_app_id/api.json`

+##### ACI Kubernetes Integration Benefits

+-  The APIC can provide all networking needs for the workloads in the cluster.
+Kubernetes workloads become fabric endpoints, just like Virtual Machines or Bare Metal endpoints.
+The Cisco ACI CNI plugin is 100% Open Source and relies on the Opflex Protocol to program Open vSwitch instances running on the Kubernetes nodes.

+  A CNI plugin is implemented as a binary file accompanied by the necessary control elements and configuration objects.
+The CNI binaries are typically placed under /opt/cni/bin/ although a different location can be used, if specified by the kubelet configuration parameter cni-bin-dir.
+We can see in the example below the content of the opflex-agent-cni plugin directory that it uses when running the Cisco ACI CNI plugin:

+- The configuration file along with the opflex-agent-cni binary must exist in every node in a cluster.
+This binary allows the APIC to provide networking, security and load balancing services to the workloads in the cluster.

+  **The Cisco ACI CNI plugin implements the following features:**

+  - IP Address Management for Pods and Services

+  - Distributed Routing and Switching with integrated VXLAN overlays implemented fabric wide and on Open vSwitch

+  - Distributed Load Balancing for ClusterIP services

+  - Hardware-accelerated Load Balancing for External LoadBalancer services

+  - Distributed Firewall for implementing Network Policies

+  - EPG-level segmentation for Kubernetes objects using annotations

+  - Consolidated visibility of Kubernetes networking via APIC VMM Integration

+##### DCNM API

+- Multiple APIs
+  - LAN Fabric
+  - L4-L7 Services
+  - Endpoint Locator
+  - Media Controller (DCNM control plane)
+    - SAN Management
+- Supports GET, POST, PUT, & DELETE operations
+- Endpoint - /logon
+- Auth - HTTP basic auth
+- Returns a token which must be sent in subsequent requests a  with the header
+  - **{"DCNM-Token": token}**